carpentries-incubator/twitter-with-twarc/_episodes/02-jupyter.md

 Let's move around our directories in the Terminal to get comfortable.

 Print your working directory using `pwd` and make sure you are in the directory `twarc_run`.
-If you are not in the proper directory, please change directories using `cd` to move into `twarc_run` and set it as your directory.
+If you are not in the proper directory, please change directories using `cd` to move into `twarc_run`.
+Your current working directory in BASH is separate from the current working directory of you Jupyter notebook.
+Make sure BOTH are `twarc_run`.

-Needed data file: a single tweet
-`cat` out the file.
-use python viewer
+While we are in BASH, let's look an individual Tweet.
+We can use `cat` to print it to the screen:

+cat raw_data/one_tweet.jsonl

+What a bunch of garbage!
+Let's open it in nano so we can scroll up and down:

-nano the file
+nano raw_data/one_tweet.jsonl

+^J wraps the text, but this a Tweet is so long that it's kind of unreadable.
+Let's crawl along and see the  beginning of the tweet.
+We see that JSON
+is a series of comma-separated key-value pairs.
+By inserting carriage returns we can see that the tweet itself is the 4th piece of data in the tweet, after the author's ID, the language, and the time stamp.
+The fifth element tells us that this tweet is in reply to another tweet.

 > ## Remember:
 >
 > You can only type where the cursor is blinking.
-And you can't move the cursor
+And you can't move the
-> with your mouse.
+> cursor with your mouse.
 >
 {: .callout}